gristlabs/grist-help/help/en/docs/self-managed.md

 not configurable.
 You can add packages anyway if you are willing to build and install your own version of the Grist.

+!!! warning "Warning"

-!!! warning "Grist documents made on an installation with custom python packages will not bring those packages with them if copied to a different installation.
-Formulas using custom python packages will give errors when those packages are unavailable."
+    **Grist documents made on an installation with custom python packages will not bring those packages with them if copied to a different installation.
+    Formulas using custom python packages will give errors when those packages are unavailable.**

 Create an empty directory, and add the following into it, in a file called `Dockerfile`: